jdh8/blueberry-precision/src/Rubinsohl.md

-# Generalized Lebensohl
+# Rubinsohl

-Lebensohl is a bidding convention aiming for competition at the 2-level.
+Rubinsohl is a bidding convention aiming for competition at the 2-level.
-Originally, for auctions such as 1NT-(2♦♥♠) and (2♦♥♠)-X, use 2NT and possibly some steps above to convey conventional meanings.
+Originally, for auctions such as 1NT-(2♦♥♠) and (2♦♥♠)-X, use 2NT and some steps above to convey conventional meanings.
 I am generalizing onset conditions as follows:

 1. Partner has ever bid a non-pass.
 2. Moreover, the last bid is (2♦♥♠) by either opponent.

-## Rubinsohl for most cases { #rubinsohl }

 Rubinsohl is superior to standard Lebensohl in most cases.
 Similar to Rubens advances, the transfer structure helps saving bidding space.
 Showing the suit